 (ii) the tenant has experienced during the emergency period or a relevant part of the emergency period.

 [Clause 5 amended: SL 2020/176 r.
-9.]
+9; SL 2021/28 r.
+7.]

 6. Offering and negotiating rent relief

 (1) On receipt of a request for rent relief from an eligible tenant that meets the requirements of clause 5(2), a landlord must offer rent relief to the eligible tenant within —